Here are some of the places that guests have enjoyed and can recommend. We have provided links to websites.

 We think Suffolk and Norfolk have some of the prettiest villages in Britain.
 Lavenham and Long Melford are worth a particular mention and both have lovely antique and secondhand book shops.
 Norfolk is home to the royal estate of Sandringham.
 Other historic houses in our area include Ickworth House, Kentwell Hall, Blickling Hall and Houghton Hall.
 You can find lots of National Trust and English Heritage sites to visit nearby.
 For more ancient history you could visit the Neolithic flint mine at Grimes Graves near Thetford, West Stow Anglo-Saxon village near Bury St Edmunds or the ancient Anglo-Saxon burial mounds at Sutton Hoo.

 Our children are particular fans of Norwich and Framlingham Castles.
-Thetford, Diss and Bury St Edmunds all have lovely town museums and Bury also offers a beautiful Cathedral, Abbey ruins and the only surviving Regency Playhouse in the UK.
+We have lots of fantastic local museums, including Diss, the Food Museum in Stowmarket, Moyses Hall in Bury St Edmunds, Ancient House Museum in Thetford and Norwich Castle Museum.
+Bury also offers a beautiful Cathedral, Abbey ruins and the only surviving Regency Playhouse in the UK.

 Our village was on the doorstep of a number of airbases up until the 1960s.
 We recently discovered the wonderful Norfolk and Suffolk Aviation Museum, where you can see some of the planes that were stationed nearby.
 Our kids love it, as it is full of aeroplanes, engines, gliders and other exciting bits of history.